Slippor/chatgpt-html/README.md

 # Chat-GPT

 Ai-Chat

+- Run npm install in folder;
-- Update the key on line 1 of the js/sensitive.js file.
+- Update the key on line 1 of the js/sensitive.js file;
-- Have fun.
+- Have fun